joeholley/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 #### Alpha().GetPlayerCount()

-This function retrieves the current player count.
-This is always accurate from what has been set through this SDK, even if the value has yet to be updated on the GameServer status resource.
+Retrieves the current player count.
+This is always accurate to what has been set through this SDK, even if the value has yet to be updated in the `GameServer.Status.Players` resource.

 {{< alert title="Note" color="info">}}
-If `GameServer.Status.Players.IDs` is set manually through the Kubernetes API, use SDK.GameServer() or SDK.WatchGameServer() instead to retrieve the current player count.
+If `GameServer.Status.Players.IDs` is set manually through the Kubernetes API, use `SDK.GameServer()` or `SDK.WatchGameServer()` instead to retrieve the current player count.
 {{< /alert >}}

 #### Alpha().IsPlayerConnected(playerID)

-This function returns if the playerID is currently connected to the GameServer.
-This is always accurate from what has been set through this SDK, even if the value has yet to be updated on the GameServer status resource.
+Returns if the provided playerID is in the list of playerIDs connected to the GameServer.
+This is always accurate to what has been set through this SDK, even if the value has yet to be updated in the `GameServer.Status.Players.IDs` resource.

 {{< alert title="Note" color="info">}}
-If `GameServer.Status.Players.IDs` is set manually through the Kubernetes API, use SDK.GameServer() or SDK.WatchGameServer() instead to determine connected status.
+If `GameServer.Status.Players.IDs` is set manually through the Kubernetes API, use `SDK.GameServer()` or `SDK.WatchGameServer()` instead to retrieve the current player count.
 {{< /alert >}}

 #### Alpha().GetConnectedPlayers()

-This function returns the list of the currently connected player ids.
-This is always accurate from what has been set through this SDK, even if the value has yet to be updated on the GameServer status resource.
+Returns the list of the currently connected playerIDs.
+This is always accurate to what has been set through this SDK, even if the value has yet to be updated in the `GameServer.Status.Players.IDs` resource.

 {{< alert title="Note" color="info">}}
-If `GameServer.Status.Players.IDs` is set manually through the Kubernetes API, use SDK.GameServer() or SDK.WatchGameServer() instead to list the connected players.
+If `GameServer.Status.Players.IDs` is set manually through the Kubernetes API, use `SDK.GameServer()` or `SDK.WatchGameServer()` instead to retrieve the current player count.
 {{< /alert >}}

 [playerstatus]: {{< ref "/docs/Reference/agones_crd_api_reference.html#agones.dev/v1.PlayerStatus" >}}